Dear New Healthy Lifestyle:

 Living Room

 Not much to say here.
 I love blending earth-tones with bright accents.
 I'm more partial to blues and greens (hench the painting) BUT I love bringing in complimentary colors (hence the red-velvet bird pillows beside the small yellow-green pillow).
 Tempted to paint the cottage's current yellow walls a very light, subtle green.
 Not frog green or anything.
-I'm afraid to do a rich, vibrant color because:
+I'm afraid to do a rich, vibrant color because: a. will it all match?

 b.
 Landlord approval